Midway Pest Management

 How we restore your attic — completely

-Before anything is touched, we spray the entire attic with Nisus DSV™ — a hospital-grade disinfectant, sanitizer, and virucide that kills hantavirus, E. Coli, bacteria, fungi, and viruses on contact.
-This makes it safe for our team to begin work.
+Before anything is touched, we spray the entire attic with Nisus DSV™ — a hospital-grade disinfectant, sanitizer, and virucide.
+DSV kills hantavirus, E. Coli, Salmonella, fungi, bacteria, and viruses on contact.
+This makes the space safe for our crew to begin removal work.
+No reputable company should enter a contaminated attic without this step.

 Complete insulation removal